seanox/spring-webdav/manual/getting-started.md

 Rebuilds the project and executes the tests and JaCoCo.

 `mvn clean verify`
 Rebuilds the project and executes the tests, JaCoCo and GPG.
-Output: `./target/site/jacoco/index.html`
+output: `./target/site/jacoco/index.html`

 `mvn clean package -DskipTests`
 Rebuilds the project incl.
 JavaDoc but without tests.